thekanishkagupta/InfiniteMemes/README.md

  ## Working Explained
   * How does Glide works?
- When we provide the URL to the Glide, it does the following:
+When we provide the URL to the Glide, it does the following:-

 1. It checks if the image with that URL key is available in the memory cache or not.
 2. If present in the memory cache, it just shows the bitmap by taking it from the memory cache.